 Barack Obama’s Career

-Barack Obama net worth sprung up from his lucrative career.
-After graduating from Harvard Law School in 1991, Barack Obama took up a part-time teaching job at University of Chicago Law School as a lecturer in and eventually becoming a Senior Lecturer four years later.
+After graduating from Harvard Law School in 1991, Barack Obama took up a part-time teaching job at the University of Chicago Law School as a lecturer in and eventually became a Senior Lecturer four years later.
 He joined Miner, Barnhill & Galland firm to practice as a lawyer of civil rights.
-He served as associate for a short period of three years from 1993 to 1996, then as counsel for two years from 1996 to 2004.
+He served as an associate for a short period of three years from 1993 to 1996, then as counsel for two years from 1996 to 2004.

-Barack decided to venture into politics and was successful when he ran for Illinois State senate seat as a Democrat in 1996.
-He projected a law which increased tax credits for workers on low-income, promoted increased subsidies for childcare, and negotiated welfare reform.
+Barack decided to venture into politics and was successful when he ran for the Illinois State senate seat as a Democrat in 1996.
+He projected a law that increased tax credits for workers on a low income, promoted increased subsidies for childcare, and negotiated welfare reform.
 He was elected again in 1998 and in 2002 after that.

 When he decided to run for the United States Senate in 2004 he won in an unexpected landslide in the primaries.
 He gained popularity after delivering the keynote address at the Democratic National Convention of 2004.
 On January 3, 2005, he was sworn in as a senator.